-Hello!
-I am Kim Estes of Savvy Parents Safe Kids.
-I have had the pleasure of working with parents for over 15 years, educating them on various parenting topics.
+About Kim: Hello!
+I am Kim Estes, founder of Savvy Parents Safe Kids.
+I have had the pleasure of working with parents for over 17 years, educating them on various parenting topics.
 However, my journey into child safety and prevention education happened after a predator’s actions in my community left me feeling unprepared.
 I knew that there had to be a solution of how to get great information into the hands of parents without all the scare tactics.
 I am a parent too… and I don’t want to be freaked out any more than you do!
 I wanted a practical and simple approach to safety.

 In 2006 I created a workshop on child safety and began working with parents, helping them gain the confidence they needed to start talking safety with their children.
 Through non fearful techniques and easy to apply parenting strategies adults gain the skills needed to make safety a regular part of their conversation.
-I am a certified prevention educator through the National Security Alliance, the Kid Safe Network, a Darkness 2 Light facilitator, a MERIT trainer with the State of WA and a member of the APSAC.
+I am now a certified prevention educator through the National Security Alliance, the Kid Safe Network, a Darkness 2 Light facilitator, a MERIT trainer with the State of WA and a member of the APSAC.
 I completed the Bellevue Citizens Police Academy and was the recipient of the 2007 and 2008 Presidential Volunteer Service Awards (Bronze, Gold and Silver) for outstanding volunteerism.
 I am also a 2011 graduate of Leadership Eastside, a 3 year leadership development program.
 As a recognized Child Safety Expert, I have appeared on local and national TV and Radio shows, helping to raise awareness on the importance of prevention education.
 I love what I do and have had the incredible opportunity to travel around the United States to talk about safety.
 I have met some amazing people along the way!

 About the logo…..